Skip to main content

 Addressing smoke infiltration in residential settings

-As the use of electronic cigarettes (e-cigarettes) continues to increase, Quit anticipates there will be increasing concern from members of the public about secondhand e-cigarette aerosol similarly entering their homes.
+Quit anticipates there will be increasing concern from members of the public about second-hand vape aerosol similarly entering their homes.

-Unfortunately, the current laws concerning smoke infiltration in Victoria fail to adequately protect many Victorians from the harms of secondhand smoke exposure.
-More needs to be done to ensure all Victorians are protected from exposure to secondhand smoke and e-cigarette aerosol in the home.
+Unfortunately, the current laws concerning smoke infiltration in Victoria fail to adequately protect many Victorians from the harms of second-hand smoke exposure.
+More needs to be done to ensure all Victorians are protected from exposure to second-hand smoke and vape aerosol in the home.

 1. The Owners Corporations Act 2006 (Vic) and the Model Rules be amended to ensure residents in single-level developments are afforded the same level of protection from the harms of smoke infiltration as residents of multi-level developments.